tshort/julia/test/standalone-aot/README.md

   Uses `clang` to compile the `.o` file to a `.so` shared library (hardcoded for Linux for now).

-Support for standalone libraries and executables is more a work in progress.
-Methods like `fsin(x) = sin(x)` work, but code that uses the standard library is still failing.
-Working out compiling and linking flags as well as initialization are the main challenges here.
+Support for standalone libraries and executables is also possible.
+See the `test/standalone-aot/standalone-exe` for two examples.
+This hasn't been tested a lot.

-Another problem area is dynamic code that uses `invoke()`.
+A major problem area is dynamic code that uses `invoke()`.
 That currently doesn't work at all.
 That is used in IO code, so there's no "hello world", yet.

 Right now, the testing code just targets Linux.

 ## Next steps

-- Move examples to test/something; maybe try Makefiles.
 - Continue to work on initialization.
 - Fix exporting, so only the methods passed to `create_native` get exported.
 - Don't export intrinsics as globals.